doncicuto/glim/README.md

 **WORK IN PROGRESS!!**

 Glim is a simple identity access management system that speaks some LDAP and is written in Go.
+Glim stands for Golang LDAP Identity Management 😄

 ## Why Glim